Careers

 • be an Australian Citizen or have the ability to stay and work within Australia without restriction

-• hold a current NT drivers license (minimum C class)
+• hold a current NT Driver’s Licence (minimum C class)

 • To submit your application you must provide your resume along with a cover letter outlining your experience and addressing the selection criteria listed for the role to hr@caaps.org.au.